JoshuaHess12/miaaim/docs/source/installation.rst

 2. `Install Nextflow <https://www.nextflow.io>`_
 using :code:`curl -s https://get.nextflow.io | bash`

-3. You can Nextflow by calling it in the context of the directory that you installed it in with :code:`./nextflow run`.
+3. You can check that Nextflow is installed by calling it in the context of the directory that you installed it in with :code:`./nextflow run`.

 4. (Recommended) If you want to be able to call Nextflow directly from the command line without entering the path to it,